Bangalore to Mysore - Ways to Travel, Tourist Spots & Tips for the Best Experience

 Top 5 Ways to Travel from Bangalore to Mysore

-Probably the most popular way to travel from one city to the other, is to take a 2-hour train.
-There are around 35 different trains taking the route, so you’re spoied for choice.
-Depending on your convenience on time of travel, you can take your pick of A/C, non-A/C, seater and sleeper trains.
+Probably the most popular way to travel from one city to the other is to take a 2-hour train.
+There are around 35 different trains taking the route, so you’re spoiled for choice.
+Depending on your convenience on time of travel, you can take your pick of A/C, non-A/C, seater, and sleeper trains.

 When it comes to public transport, your safest bet is travelling by bus.
 Though not as enjoyable as riding in a car or better yet, renting a bike from Royal Brothers, it gets the job done with just a little bit of jolting around with every speed-bump and pothole.